5 Barriers Skilled Immigrants Face and How to Overcome Them

 Lack of Local Experience/Discrimination

 Many skilled immigrants in Canada find themselves being discriminated against by employers because they do not have work experience in Canada.
-It can be extremely frustrating because skilled immigrants feel that this requirement for every position to apply to is “disguised discrimination,” as a way to screen out newcomers from the hiring process.
+It can be extremely frustrating, because skilled immigrants feel that this requirement for every position to apply to is “disguised discrimination.”

 The Ontario Human Rights Commission (OHRC) created a policy to ensure that a lack of work experience in Canada cannot stand as a barrier for newly arrived skilled immigrants in Ontario.
 Regardless of this legislation, employers still consider local experience as an important factor in the hiring process.
-If you do not have any work experience in Canada or the U.S., you can try volunteering and participating in different community programs to increase your networking and learning opportunities.
+If you do not have any work experience, you can try volunteering.
+Join community programs to increase your networking and learning opportunities.

 The most important thing to keep in mind is to not lose confidence.
-Always be on the lookout for training and networking opportunities, and know that there are many different services available to help you achieve your employment goals.
+Always be on the lookout for training and networking opportunities.
+Remember: There are many different services available to help you achieve your employment goals.